railsuser2014/openobject-doc-book-en/8/8_21_Implem/8_21_Implem_deployment.rst

 	version which is not designed for a production environment.
 The even numbers are for stable versions.

-If you have prepared a data module for Open ERP (that is a module that consists just of data, not altered functionality), you should test it in your development version and check that it does not require any more manual adjustments.
+If you have prepared a data module for OpenERP (that is a module that consists just of data, not altered functionality), you should test it in your development version and check that it does not require any more manual adjustments.
 If the import runs correctly, it shows that you are ready to load your data in the production database.

-You can use the Open ERP database backup procedure at different stages of configuration (see :ref:`ch-inst`).
-Then if you have made a false step that you cannot recover from you can always return to a prior state.
+You can use the OpenERP database backup procedure at different stages of configuration (see :ref:`ch-inst`).
+Then, if you have made a false step that you cannot recover from, you can always return to a prior state.

 Since your data describes much of your company's value, take particular care both when you need to transfer it (in backups and across your network) and when you are managing the super-administrator password.
 Make sure that the connection between a PC client and the two servers is correctly secured.
-You can configure Open ERP to use the HTTPS protocol, which provides security for data transfer
+You can configure OpenERP to use the HTTPS protocol, which provides security for data transfer

 .. index::